stec-ug-haftungsbeschrankt/STEC.Services/STEC.Services.UserTenants/README.md

 To use this package, you have to keep some things in mind:

-- Your Database context hs to inherit from ApplicationDbContextBase
+- Your Database context has to inherit from ApplicationDbContextBase
-- The constructor should take a ITenantProvider argument and pass it to the base class constructor
+- The constructor should take an ITenantProvider argument and pass it to the base class constructor
-- You schould register each DbSet that has to be schema aware in the OnModelCreating()-Method
+- You should register each DbSet that has to be schema aware in the OnModelCreating()-Method

 ```
 // Example Registration